jrfaller/diggit/README.md

 Addons add features to analyses or joins: for instance the capability of writing to a MongoDB database, etc. To enable addons for an analysis or a join you need to use `require_addons` in an analysis or join class.
 For instance, to use the filesytem addon you need the following statement: `require_addons out`

-## Running analyses and joins
+## Cloning, analysing and joining

 Once diggit is configured you can perform the analyses.
 First, you have to clone the repositories by using `dgit clones perform`.
 Then you can launch the analyses by using `dgit analyses perform`.
 Finally, the joins are executed via the command `dgit joins perform`.
-You can use the `mode` option to handle the cleaning of joins or analyses.
+You can use the `mode` option to handle the cleaning of joins or analyses (e.g. `dgit analyses perform -m rerun`).

 At all time, you can check the status of your diggit folder by using `dgit status`.